jglev/emacs-org-mode-for-the-laity/README.md

     	* Go into the unzipped folder, go into the `bin` directory, and double-click on `runemacs`.
     		* If you see a security warning, click "Run".
     		* Emacs on Windows doesn't require you to install anything.
 Just double-click that `runemacs` program when you want to load Emacs.
-1. Save the contents of the `dotemacs` file from this repository to the location where Emacs will look for it whenever Emacs is launched.
+1. Save the contents of the `dotemacs` file from this repository to the location where Emacs will look for it whenever Emacs is launched:
 	1. Open Emacs.
-	1. In Emacs, press the "Meta" key (usually the "Alt" key on your keyboard) at the same time as ":".
+	1. In Emacs, press the "`Meta`" key (usually the "`Alt`" key on your keyboard) at the same time as "`:`".
 For most keyboards in the USA, this means that you will be pressing `Alt + Shift + ;`.
 	You'll know that you pressed the correct keys if the bottom of the Emacs window says `Eval: `.
 	1. In the `Eval: ` textbox at the bottom of the Emacs window, type the following (including the parentheses): `(find-file user-init-file)`.
 Press `Enter` on your keyboard.
 	This command tells Emacs to open its configuration file, wherever on your computer it is (its location depends on what Operating System you're using).